-The NEC Versa 2200C has the following switches:
+The NEC Versa 2205C has the following switches:

 Reset - This recessed switch resets the system if the NEC Versa does not respond to keyboard input or VersaGlide movement.
 This is an alternative to powering down the system and restarting it.
-(Use a non-metallic pointed object.)
+(Use a non-metallic pointed object to press the switch.)

-Power - Slide right to turn on; slide right again to turn off.
+Power - Slide to turn on; slide right again to turn off.